ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 - Access to analysis tools from other established software like GRASS and SAGA
 - Native access to open data formats like geoJSON & GeoPackage
 - Comes in a [more than 40 languages](https://www.qgis.org/en/site/getinvolved/translate.html), making it easier to work with a larger variety of colaborators
+- Growing use by local, state, federal, and international governments

 # Data Types - Vector vs. Raster vs. other types of spatial data